Plugin Customizations

 self.sensor.get_attribute("capacity_in_mw"),

-index=pd.date_range(self.start, self.end, freq=self.resolution, closed="left"),
+index=pd.date_range(self.start, self.end, freq=self.resolution, inclusive="left"),

 )